Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Ramsey Theory

 Applying this method by considering every $K_4$ in $K_n$ in numerical order and using this variable elimination technique to share ancillary variables whenever the first three vertices match allows us to use only variables.
 To break down this equation note the $\binom{n}{2}$ is for the variables directly representing an edge in the graph, the rest are ancilla.
 The $2\binom{n}{4}$ term comes out as every $K_4$ requires two new variables as described above.
-A new third variable is only needed if the first three edges lexicographically in our $K_4$ are new, the rest of the time a variable can be reused, hence the $\binom{n-1}{3}$ term.
-Using the standard order reduction technique mentioned in the Introduction in a similarly efficient manner by first reducing the edges in the shared triangle leads to the larger variables.
-Once again the $\binom{n}{2}$ are variables directly reprsenting an edge with the others being ancillary.
+Finally, for each `initial $K_3$' among our $K_4$'s we will add one more variable.
+These variables are shared between all $K_4$'s with that `initial $K_3$'.
+This gives us the $\binom{n-1}{3}$ term.
+Note by numerical order the authors are assuming every vertex is assigned a unique number $1$ to $n$ and considering each $K_4$ as a sorted ordered tuple of vertices.
+This ordering is used to find when two $K_4$'s have a common initial `$K_3$.'
+Using the standard order reduction technique mentioned in the Introduction (section \ref{introduction}) in a similarly efficient manner by first reducing the edges in the shared triangle leads to the larger variables.
+Once again the $\binom{n}{2}$ are variables directly representing an edge with the others being ancillary.
 The $2\binom{n}{4}$ is for the ancillary variable representing $x_1x_2x_3x_4$ and $x_1x_2x_3x_4x_5$ in each $K_4$.
 While the term $2\binom{n-1}{3}$ is for the term representing $x_1x_2$ and $x_1x_2x_3$ which are repeatable between $K_4$'s with the same $x_1,x_2,x_3$.